Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: The Story of Village Palampur

 Ans:

-• On talking to two old residents, Ramlal and Dharam Singh, I learned about the irrigation methods that were traditionally used in our area.
+• On talking to two old residents, Ramlal and Dharam Singh, I came to know about the irrigation methods that were traditionally in use in our area.

-• They told me that earlier, they were dependent on rainfall, and later on, they started to use the Persian wheel to draw water from the wells.
+• They told me that earlier, they were dependent on rainfall, and later used Persian wheels to draw water to draw water from the wells.

-• With the development of technology, tube wells were used for better and more effective irrigation.
+• With the development of technology, tube wells were used for better and effective irrigation.

-• In the farming methods, traditionally, they ploughed the field with ploughs drawn by bullocks, which were a very difficult and time-consuming process.
+• In the farming methods, traditionally, they ploughed the field with ploughs drawn by bullocks, which was a very difficult and time-consuming process.

-• They used ordinary seeds and cow dung manure for fertilization.
+• They used ordinary seeds and cow dung manure for fertilisation.

-• However, with changes in technology, the farmers started using HYV seeds, chemical fertilizers, insecticides, pesticides and modern machinery like tractors and threshers.
+• However, with changes in technology, the farmers started using HYV seeds, chemical fertilisers, insecticides, pesticides and modern machinery like tractors and threshers.

-• Which has led to an increase in yield per hectare and improved the lives of the farmers.
+• This has led to an increase in yield per hectare and improved the lives of the farmers.

 Q13.
 What are the non-farm production activities taking place in your region?
 Make a short list.

-• A few people are involved as shopkeepers and traders who buy various goods from the wholesale market in the cities and sell them in the villages.
+• Shopkeeping: Local shopkeepers buy goods from wholesale markets and sell them in the village.

-• Some people near the bus stand have opened shops selling eatables.
+• Food shops: Some individuals near the bus stand operate shops selling snacks and other food items.

 Q14.
 What can be done so that more non-farm production activities can be started in villages?